bruceravel/demeter/documentation/Athena/analysis/peak.rst

 in eV units for the absorbing element of the data being fitted.

-Which parameters are fixed and which are varied are controlled by the check buttons labeled :quoted:`Fix` next to each parameter value.
+Which parameters are fixed and which are varied are controlled by the check buttons labeled :guilabel:`Fix` next to each parameter value.
 By default, the centroid is fixed and the other two (or three) parameters are floated in the fit.
 In my experience, the fits are fairly unstable when the centroids are varied, particularly with peak functions placed close together.
 I typically leave the centroid values fixed, adjusting them by hand and rerunning the fits if necessary.

 The :kbd:`Reset,light` button (which becomes enabled only after a fit is performed) is used to restore parameters for each lineshape to